2022 Conference on Racial and Social Justice

-The Conference on Racial and Social Justice is presented by NEA’s Human and Civil Rights Department.
+The Conference on Racial and Social Justice is presented by NEA’s Center for Racial and Social Justice.
 The purpose of the conference is to provide a unique space for educators, students, parents and families, organizers, community members and leaders to unite for the advancement of Justice in Education.

 Conference History: Building on a Commitment

 The antecedents for the Joint Conference on the Concerns of Minorities and Women date back to the early 1960s, although NEA’s commitment to – and involvement in – both arenas goes back much further.

 In 1962 the Association began holding what would become an annual conference on Human and Civil Rights in Education.
 In 1979, the NEA Women’s Caucus requested and received NEA funding for a pre-RA conference on women’s issues to be jointly sponsored by NEA and the NEA Women’s Caucus.
 There were two pre-RA conferences for a few years– one on ethnic minority issues and one on women’s issues.
 These two conferences were merged in 1983 into the Joint Conference, which has been held each year since.

 There were a number of reasons underlying the joining of these two meetings.
 While NEA long had policies and programs relating to both women and ethnic minorities, the Association had been moving toward a more comprehensive and integrated approach in combating sexism and racism, and in protecting and advancing human and civil rights for all.

 An increasing number of common interests and shared needs were becoming apparent, highlighted by the particular challenges facing women of color.
 A joint conference provided a unified setting to explore some of these issues and engage NEA members around them while allowing individual trainings, workshops, and other sessions to address specific gender or racial issues as needed.